Updated on Dec 20, 2023

 You meet new people every single day

-Since SRT file is in essence a text file, any text editor like Notepad and WordPad can be the program to open SRT files.
-In these text editors, you’ll see the metadata of the SRT file in plain text (you are also allowed to make edits to the SRT file within these editors).
-And the way to open SRT files with these SRT file players is simple.
-Here is how you can open SRT file on Windows:
+Since an SRT file is essentially a text file, any text editor such as Notepad and WordPad can be used as a program to open SRT files.
+In these text editors, you will see the SRT file as plain text (you can also edit the SRT file in these editors).
+It's easy to open SRT files using these SRT file players.
+Here's how to open SRT files on Windows:

-Note: Please make sure you have a text editor installed on your device beforehand.
+Note: You need to have a text editor installed on your device beforehand.

 You can also use professional subtitle editors such as Aegisub, Jubler, and DivXLand to open and edit the SRT files, but that's mainly used by fansubbers.

-You should always play SRT files with videos.
-But how to view SRT files in a video exactly?
-Firstly, you need a video player that supports adding external subtitles.
-The renowned players are:
+SRT files only make more sense if they are used in videos.
+But how to view SRT files in a video?
+First, you need a video player that supports external subtitles.
+Such players include: